markmelling/rl_navigate/README.md

 ```

 #### Install the required python libraries
-Clone this repository if you've not done already, then navigate to the python subdirectory and install the dependencies
+Clone this repository if you've not done it already, then navigate to the python subdirectory and install the dependencies by entering the following commands in a terminal window

 ```shell
 git clone https://github.com/markmelling/rl_navigate
 cd rl_navigate